devth/devth.com/drafts/2025-03-24-platform-product-separation.md

 regional specifics.
 Compare the specs of running an app on Fly.io vs a Helm Chart deployed to an EKS cluster.
 If you have a platform, your spec looks much more like Fly.io's.

+## Kubernetes specific product resources

+If you're using Kubernetes underneath, consider using Custom Resource Definitions to allow services to manage dependent infrastructure.
+The continuous reconcilliation model is incredibly elegant and works well for this.

+For example, your service may consist of the usual K8S concepts, like:

+- a `Deployment` running containers
+- a `Service` to route traffic to the containers
+- an `Ingress` to allow traffic from outside the cluster and handle TLS
+- a `Secret` to hold the database credentials

+But it may also include non-K8S-native resources, like:

+- an `ExternalSecret` to fetch secrets from your cloud secret manager repository
+- a `PagerDuty` resource to represent the Service, Escalation Policy, and Team in PagerDuty
+- a `Grafana` Alerting Policy, Contact Point, and Notification Policy
+- an AWS Aurora instance for database storage

+Or whatever your stack happens to consist of.
+This should all be represented alongside the app as K8S objects, continuously reconciled in the same lifecycle as the containers themselves. **It does not belong in Terraform**.
+Terraform defines the platform layer.
+This is the product layer that lives on top.

 ## Terraform